kamranahmedse/developer-roadmap/src/data/guides/ai-data-scientist-vs-statistics.md

 excludedBySlug: '/ai-data-scientist/vs-statistics'
 seo:
   title: "Data Science vs Statistics: How do they compare?"
   description: "Not sure whether to pursue data science or statistics?
-This guide breaks down the key differences, career paths, and skills you need to make an informed choice.."
+This guide breaks down the key differences, career paths, and skills you need to make an informed choice."
   ogImageUrl: 'https://assets.roadmap.sh/guest/data-science-vs-statistics-e3rtw.jpg'
 isNew: true
 type: 'textual'